 Select the + icon again.

-Choose Gnome or xterm.
-We are using Gnome for this example.
+Choose MATE or terminal.
+We are using MATE for this example.

 When the desktop appears you are logged on.
 You can navigate starting from your home folder, or from Places.

-You can access multiple workspaces in this version of Gnome by clicking in the lower right.
+You can access multiple workspaces in this version of MATE by clicking in the lower right.

-Moving your mouse to the far upper left will bring up Activities and another view of the workspaces.
+Moving your mouse to the far upper left will bring up menus for basic applications.

 When you are done with your session you can move your cursor to the top middle of the screen to bring up the FastX menu.
 The stop (||) icon will terminate the session.

-Alternatively, you can dismiss the Gnome window and stop it at the "camera," or in the FastX menu.
+Alternatively, you can dismiss the MATE window and stop it at the "camera," or in the FastX menu.

 If your session is interrupted you can reconnect by starting FastX and double-clicking on the session name.